Qiskit/RFCs/0012-algorithms-migration.md

-We believe that fastest way to disentangle `qiskit.algorithms` from `qiskit-terra` while causing minimal disruption to users would be to create a standalone `qiskit-algorithms` repo with a similar setup to the applications repos (including CI, docs...), perform a history-preserving copy of the content of `qiskit.algorithms` to `qiskit-algorithms`, and have a temporary namespace redirect during the deprecation period that will raise a deprecation warning asking users to change the import.
+We believe that fastest way to disentangle `qiskit.algorithms` from `qiskit-terra` while causing minimal disruption to users would be to create a standalone `qiskit-algorithms` repo with a similar setup to the applications repos (including CI, docs...), perform a history-preserving copy of the content of `qiskit.algorithms` to `qiskit_algorithms`, and document the migration path by raising a deprecation warning asking users to change the import.
-This is the strategy that was followed when `qiskit-aer` was moved out of the providers.

 This repository can be created regardless of whether we decide to keep some algorithms in `qiskit-terra` or not.
 In the event that we decided to keep certain algorithms in `qiskit-terra`, there would be two possible paths: